How to find Portfolio FD work

-Well agencies are a great start but not that many run roles that match a Portfolio FD spec and they mostly for that same reason focus onto full time traditional FD roles.
+I have been working as an CFO with FD Capital since 2018 and thought it would help others if I shared my experience of how to find Portfolio FD work.
+First off the traditional recruitment agencies are a great start, but not that many run roles that match a Portfolio FD spec and they mostly for that same reason focus onto full time traditional FD roles.
+So typically roles will be presented along the lines its great that you can start next week, but when can you commit to full time?
 That said I’ve picked up a number of roles through my agency contacts so it is a valuable source of work and network connections and certainly not to be discounted.
 If you are starting out as a Portfolio FD for the first time getting a role this way maybe your only initial way in.

 The main way to find roles however is by developing your own network, private equity houses work very well for me and I am building my contacts within those all of the time.
 Attending events organised by banks and Audit firms are another way, I have good links with EY and KPMG which help and they kindly have put me in touch or at least put in good words for me with a few key employers.